 The silence in the living room drawled out endlessly before James smacked his leg and hunched his shoulders up to his ears.
 He dropped them with a deep sigh.
 “Just leave.”

 “She’s not going anywhere.”
-Auntie Heather sounded sick.
+Auntie Heather spoke like she had super glue on her tongue, every word drawn out.
 She still didn’t budge, but she spoke up to hear more.
 “What else?”

 “He loves you.
 He wanted to be a good son for you.”
 Adrian hadn’t used those words.
 In fact, he hadn’t used any words, but they seemed to be getting a reaction out of his mama.

 “He said… that he wished he could have given you the best Christmas day you’ve wanted all year.”
-She wiped tears from her eyes and sniffled.
+Noel wiped tears from her eyes and sniffled.

 “Where is he?” his mama demanded, wiping her nose and eyes to no avail.
 “I wanna talk to him.
 Tell him to come in.”